cahitbeyaz/cahitbeyaz/README.md

 # 👋 👋 👋

-I'm cahit, working as Software Developer in /Turkey/istanbul
+I'm cahit, working as a software developer in /Turkey/İstanbul